 This chapter contains literature review of head teacher leadership style and teachers performance.
 This chapter is divided into three sections.
-The first section presents literature on leadership and, related concepts of leadership styles.
-Secondarily, reviews literature on leadership styles and teachers' performance and related studies.
+The first section presents literature on leadership and related concepts of leadership styles.
+Secondly, reviews literature on leadership styles and teacher's performance and related studies.
 The last section presents synthesis of literature review and research gap to be filled by this study.

 The studies about leadership styles have been conducted in Europe, Asia, America and Africa.
-The research contains relevant literature about leadership style in relation to teachers and students performance in secondary school of Kalongo sub-county Nakasogola district.
-Types of leadership style include democratic, autocratic and laissez- faire.
+The research contains relevant literature about leadership style in relation to teachers and students performance in secondary school in Nambale sub-county Iganga district.
+Types of leadership styles include democratic, autocratic and laissez-faire.
 The theories of leadership as proposed by various scholars were also being reviewed.
-This include Path Goal Theory, contingency or situational theory were applied.
+This include Path Goal Theory, Contingency theory were applied.

-2.1 Basic Leadership Styles
+2.1 Basic Leadership styles